-Additions of fruit can make mead sweeter or drier, depending on the amount of honey used.
+Additions of fruit can make it sweeter or drier, depending on the amount of honey used.
 The type of yeast can also play a role here.
-When herbs are added to mead it is then called a “metheglin.”
-No matter what you add (or don’t add) to it, mead can be produced in as little as two weeks in a very warm environment, or as much as 8 weeks in a cold room.
+When herbs are added to the mead it is then called a “metheglin.”
+No matter what you add (or don’t add), it can be produced in as little as two weeks in a very warm environment, or as much as 8 weeks in a cold room.

 Are you ready to dive into this honey mead recipe?
 Let’s go!